Meet Hurdy¶

 Works with Lua 5.1 and higher, as well as LuaJIT (some features only work when the compiled code is run with a more recent version of Lua).

-Outputs human-readable Lua code without creating additional unexpected Lua objects on compilation—what you mean is what you get.
+Outputs human-readable Lua code without creating additional unexpected Lua objects on compilation—what you mean is what you get (with one exception).

 Additional assignment operators (such as addition assignment).